When visiting any countries, it is recommended to “do as the locals do” either what they eat or where they go.

 First, it is a must to try Thai food with Michelin Plate.
 There are many Michelin Plate Thai restaurants in Ratchaprasong.
 It is awarded to restaurants where the inspectors have discovered quality food made with fresh ingredients.

-Erawan Tea Room
+Erawan Tea Room (Michelin Plate)

 Settle in for a posh high tea in the centre of the city at Erawan Tea Room, where you can order appealing Thai treats by Chef Achara To-ussami and the famed Thai Afternoon Tea, which is tower of authentic Thai savory selections.
 The ambiance is warm and relaxing, decorated with tea-related products, like loose-leaf teas and serving containers, offering an authentic Thai feeling.